BreakfastMatt/dotnet-diff-generator/readme.md

 4. Fix the console output timing inconsistencies (requiring user input for the buffer to be flushed to the console)
 5. Update & complete remaining unit tests
 6. Add logic to make the diff reference extraction and grouping logic dynamic/configurable (project agnostic)
+7. Update logic to output a .csv file instead of a text file